Skip to main content

 UHC × Mental health parity

-How to appeal a UnitedHealthcare mental health parity denial
+How to appeal your UnitedHealthcare mental health parity denial

 The federal Mental Health Parity and Addiction Equity Act (MHPAEA) requires plans to apply no more restrictive treatment limitations to mental health and substance-use disorder benefits than to comparable medical/surgical benefits.
 This guide is specific to UnitedHealthcare appeals.